Trisha's Southern Kitchen

-Trisha's Southern Kitchen is an American cooking television series that airs on Food Network.
+Trisha's Southern Kitchen is an American cooking show that aired on Food Network from April 14, 2012 to January 29, 2022.
 It is presented by singer and chef Trisha Yearwood; and the series features Yearwood cooking southern-inspired meals for her family and friends.

-Trisha's Southern Kitchen officially premiered on April 14, 2012.
 In 2013, the series won a Daytime Emmy Award (along with fellow Food Network series The Best Thing I Ever Made) for Outstanding Culinary Program.